astrolovesdata/Projects/covid_project/docs/Visualizations.md

 This section of the project focuses on building a **Tableau dashboard using SQL queries prepared in MySQL**.
 The goal was to transform COVID-19 data into visual insights that allow users to quickly understand global trends, infection rates, and death statistics.

-The visualizations were built using **aggregated SQL queries designed specifically for Tableau**, ensuring that the data returned was already structured at the correct level of detail for dashboard reporting.
+The visualizations were built using **aggregated SQL queries designed specifically for Tableau**, ensuring the data returned was already aggregated at the correct level of detail for dashboard reporting.

 The final dashboard highlights: